-Video capture is up to 4K has the usual excellent Google software stabilisation, though it’s marred by loud hiss on the audio soundtrack.
-It’s not clear what causes this, but it’s a fair bet that something can be done with a software update, if Google cares enough to listen.
+Video capture is up to 4K has the usual excellent Google software stabilization, though it’s marred by loud hiss on the audio soundtrack.
+It’s not clear what causes this, but it’s a fair bet that something can be done with a software update if Google cares enough to listen.

 The two front cameras provide regular and ‘wide angle’ selfies, at f/1.8 and f/2.2 respectively, both decent size optics and with the regular front camera even having auto-focus.
 Add in Google’s excellent usual HDR+ software and selfies have never looked so good or been so flexible.
 Here are some examples (sorry for the unglamorous subject!)

 In terms of OS and software, this is the easiest phone series to review in the world.
 You know exactly what you’re getting already.
 Stock Android, with all the latest Google applications and services, tying into each other for authentication and generally playing well, and with ZERO bloat and ZERO need to go through the interface fiddling with things out of the box.

 True, as mentioned at the outset, you’re paying for this in terms of the asking price for the Pixel 3 series, partly because there are no commercial deals behind the scene, to reduce the price through subsidization.
 The high cost does also include three years of full resolution, full quality backups of all your photos and videos – and that has to be worth something.
 Plus there are various deals around the world, including bundled ChromeCasts, Pixel stands, and so on.